wojwozniak/uwr2022-frontend/README.md

-# 2022 Frontend Development Course

-Repo with solutions to tasks from 2022 frontend development course
+Repo with solutions to tasks from UWr 2022 Frontend Development Course